 The mixed vs. majority-PSH property distinction is closely related to the distinction between single vs. scattered housing strategies that has been a topic for research and policy discussions during the past two decades.
 The literature points to mixed evidence about the effects of mixed housing on individual tenants' housing outcomes.
 On the one hand, settling formerly homeless individuals and tenants in mixed developments and neighborhoods may facilitate community integration, providing them with a safer living environment and better educational and employment resources.
-There is also some evidence of improved mental health outcomes in mixed environments.46 service provision more efficient and consistent, compared to negotiating service functions with private property owners.
-Another advantage of concentrated PSH housing is the enhanced ability of housing providers to maintain fidelity to "Housing First" principles.47 A third advantage is that they are likely to implement lower-barrier screening criteria (see Exhibit 53 below).
+There is also some evidence of improved mental health outcomes in mixed environments.

+On the other hand, concentrating PSH units in a single property has the advantage of facilitating blended property management and service provision functions, making service provision more efficient and consistent, compared to negotiating service functions with private property owners.
+Another advantage of concentrated PSH housing is the enhanced ability of housing providers to maintain fidelity to "Housing First" principles.
+A third advantage is that they are likely to implement lower-barrier screening criteria (see Exhibit 53 below).